imgag/ClinCNV/README.md

 TumorSampleFromPatient2,NormalSampleFromPatient2
 ```

-Please take care - sample names such as "TumorSampleFromPatient1" should match column name in `.cov` files and file name in `.baf` (if you want to use B-allele frequencies for this sample).
+Please take care - sample names such as "TumorSampleFromPatient1" should match column name in `.cov` files and file name in BAF `TumorSampleFromPatient1.tsv` files (if you want to use B-allele frequencies for this sample).
 The file can have any extension, we use "pairs.txt" to name such files.